[2023 update] 9 tips for nailing a job interview in gamedev industry

 Looking for a job is never easy, but we hope these job interview tips will help you secure that gamedev dream job.

-If you have any questions about your job interview in GameDev, remember that we’re here to help you.
+If you have any questions about your job interview in GameDev, remember that we’re here to help you – reach out to 8Bit recruiters now.